AlexBuseDragomir/2d-plane-battle-game/README.md

 2D Game with Win32 GDI
 Original Framework >>> design by Adam Hoult & Gary Simmons.
 Modified by Mihai Popescu (also, some changes have been made after consulting the work and ideas of other students).
 From the resulting basic version, the game has been edited by me.
 This game is not for sale and was created only in educational purposes.
 Music : Near's theme A from Death Note.
+Used only for educational purposes.

 New features implemented:
 -> screen maximization, control changes, screen borders, explosions;